Bob Ross Paintings Value: appraisal and value basics

 Historical Significance

 Paintings with special historical context command the highest prices.
-“A Walk in the Woods,” the first painting Ross created on his PBS show, is currently listed for $9.85 million, making it potentially the most valuable Bob Ross painting in existence.
+“A Walk in the Woods,” the first painting Ross created on his PBS show, is currently listed for market-dependent values million, making it potentially the most valuable Bob Ross painting in existence.
 According to MPR News, this iconic piece is being sold through a Minneapolis gallery, highlighting its extraordinary value.

-Authenticity and Provenance
+Originality and Provenance

 Bob Ross painted over 30,000 artworks in his lifetime, but only a small fraction are available on the market.
 Many are owned by Bob Ross Inc., which continues to hold a significant collection.
-Proper documentation of authenticity dramatically affects value.
+Proper documentation of originality dramatically affects value.

 Condition